-Goats cheese & fig salad with raspberry dressing
+Goats cheese & fig salad

 Being based in Kent we love Fremlin’s, a goats log made by Ellie’s dairy in Wychling they know every goat individually and farm to the highest standards.
 Any goats cheese in a goats log style will work here such as French Chèvre or even Montenebro, the unique Spanish goats cheese that is coated in ash and the blue Roquefort mold, giving the cheese a unique flavour.
 This is a brilliant easy starter or a light meal with some bread, the sweetness of this fruity dressing works wonders with the salty cheese.